-GCG’s Q1 2020 Middle Market Private Equity Update provides an overview of latest trends in the market.
+GCG’s Q1 2022 Middle Market Private Equity Update provides an overview of the latest trends in the private equity market.

 Key findings include the following: